kadena-community/kadena.js/packages/libs/pact-script/README.md

 ### private methods

-The methods that public methods use internally but they are not accessible in transactions and test files
+These are internal methods used by public methods but are not accessible in transactions or test files.

 ```TypeScript
 class CoinContract extends PactContract {